TheBB/SISO/README.rst

   pip3 install --user .

-CICO requires the numpy_, H5Py_, VTK_ and LRSplines_ libraries, all of
+SISO requires the numpy_, H5Py_, VTK_ and LRSplines_ libraries, all of
 which contain compiled components.
 In ideal circumstances, they should be installed automatically from PyPi with the above commands, but circumstances are not always ideal.
 For example, VTK is, as of